 Making the 7 Standard Solutions

-Each group uses a set of the 7 vials containing different concentrations of the standard solutions (Table 1).
-The first 3 are used to identify each peak, and the last 4 are for creating a calibration chart for each component.
-Standards 1 - 3 are also used for the calibration chart.
+The three components all have differing distribution coefficients, which affects how each interacts with both of the phases.
+The larger the distribution coefficient, the more time the component spends in the stationary phase, resulting in longer retention times in reaching the detector.

 Following the chart in Table 1, pipet the proper amount of each component into a 50 mL volumetric flask.